[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 What should I choose Terraform or Crossplane?

-The short answer is: it depends.
-Usually, for a small software engineering team that focuses on developing microservices, it would make sense to choose a tool such as Crossplane or a K8s operator to define the underlying infrastructure for their services.
+Usually, a small software engineering team that focuses on developing microservices would choose a tool such as Crossplane or Kubernetes operator instead of Terraform to define the underlying infrastructure for their services.

 But imagine you are running K8s in the cloud: How are you going to create your cluster, the network, the IAM roles, and other things related to the core infrastructure of your product?
 Well, you can’t use Crossplane or a K8s operator for that because the cluster doesn’t exist yet.

-One option would be to create these manually, but this defeats the purpose of infrastructure management.
-Another option would be to use a cli or an sdk, but you will still need to implement methods for creating infrastructure, getting existing infrastructure, deleting it, and changing it.
+One option is to create these manually, but this defeats the purpose of infrastructure management.
+Another option is to use a CLI or an SDK, but you will still need to implement methods for creating infrastructure, getting existing infrastructure, deleting it, and changing it.
 That is time-consuming and error-prone.

-You could potentially use AWS CloudFormation, Azure Bicep, or GCP Deployment Manager for that, but switching to a new cloud provider would be harder to do, as you will need to learn a new tool for managing your infrastructure.
-That’s where Terraform comes into play and helps with learning a single configuration language for all of the cloud providers.
+You could potentially use AWS CloudFormation, Azure Bicep, or GCP Deployment Manager for that, but switching to a new cloud provider would be harder to do, as you would need to learn a new tool for managing your infrastructure.
+That’s where Terraform comes into play, helping you learn a single configuration language for all of the cloud providers.

 Other factors you need to take into account when choosing the best IaC tool for your needs include: